The Bottom Line

 - Program is completely free and open source, which means it will likely stay free

-- Works with Windows 7, Windows Vista, and Windows XP passwords (and some older Windows versions)
+- Works with Windows 8 (local passwords only), Windows 7, Windows Vista, & Windows XP

 - Program's ISO image is much smaller than those of other password recovery tools